-Do you want to know what makes couples counseling/marriage therapy a success?
+Do you want to know what makes couples therapy and marriage counseling a success?

 Great!
 You came to the right blog.

 I have thousands of hours of experience helping couples enhance their relationships.
-I will gladly share my secrets below for obtaining the best couples counseling experience possible.
+I will gladly share my secrets below for obtaining the best couples therapy experience possible.

 I hear too many disappointed couples sharing stories of how they “failed” therapy.
-Often, they share that they stopped counseling because there was no improvement in their situations.
-They felt their therapist appeared to side with one partner repeatedly and, despite many hours of venting, no satisfactory solutions were presented that brought lasting change.
+Often, they share that they stopped couples therapy because there was no improvement in their situations.
+They felt their therapist appeared to side with one partner repeatedly.
+Or, despite many hours of venting, no solutions brought lasting change.

-Additionally, I’ve also come to recognize that there is a desperate need for specific tools couples can use to analyze their therapy experience and decide whether their current couples counseling is a good fit for them.
+Additionally, I’ve also come to recognize that there is a desperate need for specific tools couples can use to analyze their therapy experience.
+With these tools, they can decide whether their current couples counseling is a good fit for them.

-Couples therapy is fast becoming more and more an essential part of many couples lives.
-In past decades, people thought that only couples on the brink of divorce went to couples counseling.
+Couples therapy is fast becoming more and more an essential part of many couples’ lives.
+In past decades, people thought that only couples on the brink of divorce went to couples therapy.
 It was a sort of relationship last resort.
 Sadly, couples would wait an average of 6 years, struggling with their marital issues, before seeking help.

-Today, many couples understand and appreciate that couples counseling is an important means of support and guidance in much less dramatic situations.
-There is less stigma and less resistance to the idea of working with someone outside the relationship for recovery.
+Today, many couples understand and appreciate couples therapy.
+It is recognized as an important means of support and guidance in much less dramatic situations.
+Additionally, there is less of a stigma to the idea of working with someone like a marriage counselor for recovery.

 This is a very good thing.
 Why?
 Because the success of the counseling process directly correlates to the amount of baggage a couple brings in.
 Early relationship help tends to be the most effective help.

-Now, let’s talk about what you can do to make sure your couples counseling process is successful:
+Now, let’s talk about what you can do to make sure your couples therapy process is successful:

-The 5 Most Important Things to Look for in Your Couples Counseling Process
+The 5 Most Important Things to Look for in Your Couples Therapy Process

-Before you do anything, do make sure your potential therapist is a licensed psychotherapist, preferably an LMFT, as they are trained in couples therapy.
+Before you do anything, do make sure your potential therapist is a licensed psychotherapist.
+Preferably an LMFT, as they have training in couples therapy.
 Also, be certain that they specialize in couples work and do this work a majority of the time.

 - These sessions involve long periods of listening to partner’s complaints about each other.
 This can go on and on.
 Eventually, time is up and you both leave the counselor’s office feeling very frustrated and more hopeless than before.

-Structure, on the other hand, has proven to be much more effective, time-saving, and crucial for driving lasting change in a couple’s relationship.
-I personally apply structure inside each session, my process with each couple, and in how I manage clients from the first call to the final counseling discharge.
+On the other hand, structure has proven to be much more effective.
+It is time-saving, and crucial for driving lasting change in a couple’s relationship.
+I apply structure inside each session, and in my process with each couple.
+I also include structure in how I manage clients from the first call to the final counseling discharge.

 - Instead of venting, structure addresses your relationship needs at that moment.